 THE Cobden Working Men’s Club was the first of its kind in London, built in 1870 for the confluence and improvement of serious-minded proletarian males.
 Its Victorian façade has been preserved with a grade two listing, but the refurbished interior is now occupied by a private membership of high-profile unisex patrons from the arts and media.
 There is still one smoke-filled back room that seems to be an original feature.
-And there are three men inside who look like they’ve been coming here for a century – men who roll their own cigarettes, cultivate facial hair, and work for a living.
+And there are three men inside who look like they’ve been coming here for a century – men who roll their own cigarettes, cultivate their facial hair, and fucking well work for a living.
 Nick Cave sits behind a dark oak table, flanked by two of his Bad Seeds, who have also joined his new splinter group, Grinderman.

-“The artists I revere, ” says Cave, “tend to make a lot of records, and quickly, without too much talking about it.”
-The others wouldn’t be here if they didn’t feel the same, and they are old-fashioned in their wish that music was allowed to speak for itself.
+“The artists I revere, tend to make a lot of records, and quickly, without too much talking about it,” says Cave.
+The others wouldn’t be here if they didn’t feel the same, and they are old-fashioned in their wish that music be allowed to speak for itself.
 Their self-titled debut album has a masturbating baboon on the cover.
 But Grinderman are not as regressive as they initially sound and appear.
-“The point of making this record”, says drummer James Sclavunos, a burly American with a heavy beard in a nice beige suit, “was to surprise ourselves.
-And when we came up with that one song, Grinderman, it was such a revelation that somebody suggested we call the band that.
+“The point of making this record was to surprise ourselves”, says drummer James Sclavunos, a burly American with a heavy beard in a nice beige suit.
+“And when we came up with that one song, Grinderman, it was such a revelation that somebody suggested we call the band that.
 It summed up the noise we were making.”

-“To me, ” says Cave, “there is something vulnerable about that particular song.
-The vocal and music are predatory, like ‘I’m the f***ing Grinderman’, but also sad and sort of impotent I think.”
-“It’s like some guy shuffling down an alley, mumbling to himself, ” says bass player Martyn Casey, whose hairstyle alone gives him a more patently Australian appearance than Cave.
+To Cave, “there is something vulnerable about that particular song.
+The vocal and music are predatory, like ‘I’m the fucking Grinderman’, but also sad and sort of impotent I think.”
+“It’s like some guy shuffling down an alley, mumbling to himself, ” says bass player Martyn Casey, whose hairstyle alone gives him a more patently Australian appearance than his bandmates.
 “He used to be the Grinderman.”
 Casey then returns his attention to a packet of loose tobacco, where it remains throughout the conversation.
-Fourth band member and multi-instrumentalist Warren Ellis whose experiments with what the others call “weird sounds” have done most to make Grinderman so distinct from The Bad Seeds does not even appear today, although his coat remains hanging on the back of a vacant chair.
+Fourth band member and multi-instrumentalist Warren Ellis – whose experiments with what the others call “weird sounds” have done most to make Grinderman so distinct from The Bad Seeds – does not even appear today, although his coat remains hanging on the back of a vacant chair.

 His own heroes are those blues players, country singers, punks and rockers who managed to remain “mysterious”, and his belief that such mystery is still possible places Cave himself among the last of their tradition.
 There is a gang mentality in this room which rules out much hope of a reflective interview.
 In a different context, Cave recently admitted a pathological need to make music.
 “It’s a selfish thing, ” he said.
 “An act of survival . . . a change in body chemistry . . . an addictive feeling that doesn’t go away.”
 He has a family, but there is no subject more personal to him.
 Even his bandmates don’t ask him what his songs are about.